 - Quick!
 Done in less than 30 minutes!

-Vanilla: Since this recipe is so simple, it’s important to get the best of each ingredient.
-When you add your vanilla, make sure you use pure vanilla extract — not imitation vanilla.
+- Vanilla Extract: Since this recipe is so simple, it’s important to get the best of each ingredient.
+Make sure you use pure vanilla extract — not imitation vanilla.

-This Danish wedding cookies recipe will do well at room temp for up to a few days.
-Even so, I keep them in an airtight container, just because stale cookies are definitely not delicious cookies!
+- How To Store: This Danish wedding cookies recipe will do well at room temp for up to a few days.
+Keep them in an airtight container to maintain freshness.

 Recipe Variations

-- Use almonds instead.
+Use almonds instead.
 Replace the pecans with almonds.
 The taste will be similar to my vanillekipferl or almond crescent cookies.
+Both of these cookies are crescent shaped shortbread cookies.

 More Christmas Cookies Recipes